ethereum/EIPs/EIPS/eip-1.md

 #### `created` header

 The `created` header records the date that the EIP was assigned a number.
 Both headers should be in yyyy-mm-dd format, e.g. 2001-08-14.

+#### `updated` header

+The `updated` header records the date(s) when the EIP was updated with "substantional" changes.
+This header is only valid for EIPs of Draft and Active status.

 #### `requires` header